The old house by the lindens

 I pressed his warm, soft hand!

-We are busy working to bring Henry Wadsworth Longfellow's "The Open Window" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Open Window" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Open Window" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.